-Central Connecticut State University is Connecticut’s premiere comprehensive public university.
+Central Connecticut State University is one of Connecticut’s premiere comprehensive public universities.
 Excellent professors and a wide array of academic programs prepare students for success in whatever field they choose.
-As the university's motto proclaims: Success Begins with CCSU.
+As the university's motto notes, students truly start with a dream and finish with a future.

 |Where do CCSU undergraduates call home?|